canonical/lxd/doc/howto/server_expose.md

 There are several authentication methods; see {ref}`authentication` for detailed information.

 The recommended method is to add the client's TLS certificate to the server's trust store through a trust token.

+See {ref}`access-ui` for instructions on how to authenticate with the LXD server using the UI.
-To authenticate a client using a trust token, complete the following steps:
+To authenticate a CLI or API client using a trust token, complete the following steps:

 1. On the server, generate a trust token.